HPE-Legobricks/cal-eStore/README.md

 ##Architecture

-High level [architecture](./Contributing Documents/Technical Approach High Level Architecture.pdf) pertains to the architecture that would be used for developing the prototype.
+The high level [architecture](./Contributing Documents/Technical Approach High Level Architecture.pdf) pertains to the architecture that we used for developing the prototype.
 The architecture outlines the main components and their interfaces.